Weather Skills Workshops

-Mountaineering Scotland Weather Skills Course in association with MWIS, exclusively for our members.
-This one day mountain weather workshop is for members interested in expanding their knowledge of mountain weather and how this relates to making the most of your adventures in the mountains.
+Mountaineering Scotland Weather Skills Courses are delivered in association with MWIS, exclusively for our members.
+The workshops are perfect for members interested in expanding their knowledge of mountain weather and how this relates to making the most of your adventures in the mountains.

-MWIS Weather Skills Courses are delivered by expert meteorologists, aimed at all levels of knowledge.
-They are designed to help you understand how the weather works in the mountains and become more confident in your adventure planning.
-The day comprises teaching tutorials, group discussion, the chance to pose your difficult weather questions to our experts, plus you can have a go at making a mountain forecast from synoptic charts!
+They are classroom based and include teaching tutorials, group discussion, the chance to pose your difficult weather questions to our experts, plus you can have a go at making a mountain forecast from synoptic charts!

 What you'll learn